AWNystrom/CoutnMinSketch/README.md

 Count–min sketches are somewhat similar to Bloom filters; the main distinction is that Bloom filters represent sets, while CM sketches represent multisets and frequency tables.
 Spectral Bloom filters with multi-set policy, are conceptually isomorphic to the Count-Min Sketch.

+This particular implementation has been optimized for speed while by utilizing numpy, using the fnv64 hash function, and making use of as much of each hash as possible.

 ##Usage
 ```python
 >>> cms = CountMinSketch(200, 500)